 College Students

 As a college student, there are several ways that you can engage with the Walters.
 We hope the following opportunities support your academic and professional development goals, and your well-being too.
-Join one of our pre-scheduled spring 2025 programs designed for college students by following the links below.
+Join one of our pre-scheduled Fall 2025 programs designed for college students by following the links below.

 contact us